How to Dehydrate Canned Beans – Dehydrating Canned Beans, A Step-by-Step Guide

 These inexpensive Nesco 13.5-inch fruit roll sheet inserts come in 2 to a pack.
 You’re going to need one for each dehydrator tray and maybe a few extra.
 They are perfect for making fruit rolls, drying sauces & soups, and catching drips to make cleanup easy.
 The no-spill lip allows you to dry liquids and semi-liquids like fruits, sauces, soups, and gelatins.
 They do stain when drying tomato products, but no worries.

-We will use these removable Nesco fruit roll sheet inserts with our Nesco FD-61 for dehydrating canned beans.
-They have over 3000 customer reviews with an average rating of 4.5 stars out of 5 which is evidence of a great product.
+We will use these removable Nesco fruit roll sheet inserts on our food dehydrator for today’s project.
+They have over 3000 customer reviews with an average rating of 4.5 stars out of 5, which is evidence of a great product.
 Check out other Nesco food dehydrator products here.

 lentils on dehydrator trays